 Las Vegas International Scouting Museum

 The Museum is the home of the World Scout Bureau Memorabilia Collection.
-One of the items they received in 2003 was the plaque below.
+One of the items they received in 2003 was the plaque to the right.
 This plaque was obviously presented to the World Scout Bureau in the late 1920's or early 1930's from the British Boy Scout Association.